Imitation Learning from Purified Demonstrations: Methodology

+To tackle this problem, a potential solution is to purify supplementary sub-optimal demonstrations $\mathcal{D}_s$ under the guidance of optimal demonstrations $\mathcal{D}_o$.
+Specifically, assuming that $\rho_{\pi_s}(s,a)$ can be purified through a distribution transformation $\mathcal{F}$, the agent policy $\pi_\theta$ can subsequently learn from the purified demonstrations.
+To summarize, the objective can be formulated as,

-where $d$ denotes the distance measurement between distributions.
-Note that the imperfect demonstrations mainly come from the potential perturbations $\delta$ during the collections, which form the non-optimal expert distribution.
-Thus, taking $\mathcal{F}^\ast$ as a denoising function can be a potential solution to tackle the gap between optimal and non-optimal expert distributions.
-Motivated by the success of diffusion models~\cite{yang2022diffusion,wang2023learning,nie2022diffusion,han2022card}, we introduce a Diffusion Purified Imitation Learning (DP-IL) algorithm, which eliminates the potential perturbations $\delta$ in $\rho_{n}$ through a two-step diffusion process.
-As in the diffusion models, the first step involves a forward diffusion process, where small timestep noise is gradually added to the non-optimal expert demonstrations.
-This results in diffused demonstrations that eliminate potential perturbation patterns in the non-optimal expert distribution $\rho_{n}$ while preserving the original semantic information.
-In the second step, a reverse-time diffusion process is applied to recover the purified demonstrations from the diffused demonstrations.
+where $\mathcal{H}$ denotes the distance measurement between distributions.
+We assume that sub-optimality within supplementary demonstrations mainly come from the potential perturbations $\delta$ during the collections, which form the sub-optimal expert distribution.
+Thus, taking $\mathcal{F}^\ast$ as a denoising function can be a potential solution to tackle the gap between optimal and sub-optimal expert distributions.

+Motivated by the success of diffusion models in adversarial purification~\cite{nie2022diffusion}, we introduce a Diffusion Purified Imitation Learning (DP-IL) algorithm, which eliminates the potential noises in $\rho_{\pi_s}$ through a two-step diffusion process.
+In the diffusion model, the first step involves a forward diffusion process, where small timestep noise is gradually added to the sub-optimal demonstrations.
+This results in diffused demonstrations that eliminate potential perturbation patterns in the sub-optimal expert distribution $\rho_{\pi_s}$ while preserving the original semantic information.
+In the second step, a reverse-time diffusion process is applied to reconstruct the purified demonstrations from the diffused demonstrations.